 - Workforce capacity and whether this is sufficient to meet demand

 Users can also compare to previous achievement and other service providers.
 The latter enables EIP teams to learn from each other and share best practice.

 The programme’s annual reports provide an update with both achievements and areas that need improvement.
 The 2020-21 report includes:

 Areas for Improvement

 - Investment: There continues to be a three-fold variation between the best and worst funded EIP teams in the South of England.
-Only two out of the 33 EIP services in the South of England are funded at the £8,250 per patient recommended to deliver NICE interventions to a full caseload.
+Only one out of the 14 EIP services in the South of England are funded at the £8,250 per patient recommended to deliver NICE interventions to a full caseload.